Structures preserved by primitive actions of $S_\omega$: Complexity Classification

 \section{Complexity Classification}

 In this section we combine all our results on first-order reducts $\bC$ of $\bJ(k)$ to obtain a complexity classification for $\Csp(\bC)$.

 \begin{thm} Let $k \in {\mathbb N}$, let $\bB$ be a first-order reduct of $\bJ(k)$, and let $\bC$ be the model-complete core of $\bB$.
 Then exactly one of the following cases applies. \begin{enumerate} \item $\bC$ has just one element.
 In this case, $\Csp(\bB)$ is in P. \item $\End(\bC) = \End(C;\neq)$ and $\bC$ has a binary injective polymorphism $f$.
 In this case, $\Csp(\bB)$ is in P. \item $\bC$ interprets primitively positively all finite structures.
 In this case, $\Csp(\bB)$ is NP-complete. \end{enumerate} \end{thm} \begin{proof} Theorem~\ref{thm:main} implies that $\bC$ is bi-definable with $\bJ(\ell)$, for some $\ell \leq k$.
 If $\ell = 0$, then $\bC$ has just one element and the statement is clear.
-If $\ell=1$, then $\End(\bC) = \End(B;\neq)$, and the statement is well-known (\cite{ecsps}; also see~\cite{Book}).
-If $\ell \geq 2$, then the statement follows from Theorem~\ref{thm:J-stbb}. \end{proof}
+If $\ell=1$, then $\End(\bC) = \End(B;\neq)$, and the statement is well-known (\cite{ecsps}; also see~\cite[Theorem 7.5.1 and 7.5.2]{Book}).
+If $\ell \geq 2$, then Theorem~\ref{thm:J-stbb} implies that $\bC$ interprets all finite structures primitively positively, and that $\Csp(\bB)$ is NP-hard.
+The containment in NP follows e.g. from Remark~\ref{rem:inNP}. \end{proof}

 \begin{cor} Let $\bB$ be a structure preserved by some primitive action of $\Sym({\mathbb N})$.
 Then either $\bB$ primitively positively constructs all finite structures, or $\Pol(\bB)$ contains ternary operations $f_1,f_2,f_3,f_4$ that satisfy the following identities for all $x,y \in B$